jnweiger/led-name-badge-ls32/README.md

 - Please use version 1.2.6.0 of 'usblib-win32`.
 It's still available on the [old project repo on SourceForge](https://sourceforge.net/projects/libusb-win32/files/libusb-win32-releases/1.2.6.0/)
 - Then
-    - Extract `bin/inf-wizard.exe` from the downloaded zip file.
-Right click and `Run as Administrator`
+    - Extract the downloaded zip file and go to the directory `libusb-win32-bin-1.2.6.0\bin`
+    - Right click on `inf-wizard.exe` and `Run as Administrator`
     - `Next` -> Select `0x0416 0x5020 LS32 Custm HID` (or similar with the same IDs)
     - `Next` -> `Next` -> Save as dialog `LS32_Sustm_HID.inf` -> `Save` (just to proceed, we don't need that file)
     - `Install Now...` -> Driver Install Complete -> `OK`